redema/silverstripe-news/README.md

 # SilverStripe news Module

-This module is the result of combining code and lessons learned from news functions for a couple of different of sites which we have built at Charden.
+This module is the result of combining code and lessons learned from news functions for a couple of different of sites which we have built at Redema.

 It is supposed to be easy to integrate on new sites, easy to customize and should perform well with big news archives.